MicrosoftDocs/altspace-vr/altspace-vr/getting-started/avatar-controls.md

 ## New PC controls

-You have 2 different modes when using the New PC controls: Cursor Mode and Look Mode.
+You have two different modes when using the New PC controls: Cursor Mode and Look Mode.
 Right-click on your laptop or mouse to use the **Cursor/Look Toggle** to toggle between the two modes.

-* **Cursor Mode** lets you interact with the menus and you’ll know you are in this mode when you see the AltspaceVR Logo/Menu button at the bottom left of your view:
+* **Cursor Mode** lets you interact with the menus.
+You’ll know you're in Cursor Mode when you see the AltspaceVR Logo/Menu button at the bottom left of your view:

 ![Cursor mode with menu]()

-* **Look Mode** lets you look around and is great if you are using a laptop trackpad.
+* **Look Mode** lets you look around and is great if you're using a laptop trackpad.
 You can use Look Mode and the keyboard to look/move at the same time.
-You’ll know you are in Look Mode if you see this at the bottom left your view:
+You’ll know you're in Look Mode if the bottom left your view looks like the screenshot below:

 ![Look mode]()

-### New PC Controls for Keyboard / Mouse :
+### New PC Controls for Keyboard / Mouse

 ![Keyboard and mouse with input mappings]()